nikovacevic/bubble/docs/MODEL.md

 ## Model

 ### Modules
-- Auth: provides temporary access to a user
-- User: provides access to view and edit user-related resources
+- Account: provides access to view and edit account-related resources
 - Venue: provides access to viewing, creating, and editing venues for sending messages
   - Page: public or private repository for posts, events, polls, etc.
-  - Group: private repository for direct messages among select Users
+  - Group: private repository for direct messages among select Accounts
   - Event: public or private calendar event, repository for Invitations and RSVPs (also a Message)
   - Poll: public or private respository for votes (also a Message)
-- Message: provides users ability to send messages in certain venues
+- Message: provides accounts ability to send messages in certain venues
   - Post: public or private message belonging to a page or event
   - Direct: private message belonging to a group
   - Event: public or private calendar event (also a Venue)